 Transforming captions to conversations with Live Transcribe

 Spurred to come up with a solution, Chet worked in tandem with the Accessibility team to build a tool that could reduce Dimitri’s effort spent preparing for conversations, bringing in the mechanism of cloud-based automatic speech recognition to display spoken words on a screen.
-Following up, a prototype was built, bringing on board lots of Googlers and voila, Live Transcribe saw the light of the day as a bright new app that transforms real-world speech into real-time captions by only using the phone’s microphone.
+Following up, a prototype was built, bringing on board lots of Googlers, and Live Transcribe saw the light of the day as a bright new app that transforms real-world speech into real-time captions by only using the phone’s microphone.

-Zeroing in on the positives of Live Transcribe, if people who are deaf or hard of hearing greater independence in their everyday interactions, like Dmitri who has been brought closer to his loved ones independently.
-Moreover, as per Google, partners at Gallaudet University, the world’s premier university for deaf and hard of hearing people, (who helped in the design and validation of the utility of Live Transcribe for the needs of their community) have also nodded their approval of the service by dint of positive feedback.
+Zeroing in on the positives of Live Transcribe, if people who are deaf or hard of hearing have greater independence in their everyday interactions, like Dmitri, who has been brought closer to his loved ones independently.
+Moreover, as per Google, partners at Gallaudet University, the world’s premier university for deaf and hard of hearing people (who helped in the design and validation of the utility of Live Transcribe for the needs of their community) have also nodded their approval of the service by dint of positive feedback.

 Adding to its strengths, Live Transcribe is available in over 70 languages and dialects, allows two-way conversation via a type-back keyboard for users who can’t or don’t want to speak, and gets connected with external microphones to improve transcription accuracy, which is sure to make conversations transpire more efficiently for the users.

-The usage procedure is simple too, you just have to enable it in Accessibility Settings and then start Live Transcribe from the accessibility button on the navigation bar, and you’re good to go.
+The usage procedure is simple, too, you just have to enable it in Accessibility Settings and then start Live Transcribe from the accessibility button on the navigation bar, and you’re good to go.

 Live Transcribe will gradually roll out in a limited beta to users worldwide via the Play Store and pre-installed on Pixel 3 devices from today and interested users can sign up to keep a tab on the updates.